 Forgery can also be enhanced one level of the victim is elderly.
 An elderly individual is one who is 65 years of age or older.

 If it doesn’t fall under one of the categories above, forgery is a Class A misdemeanor in Texas punishable by up to a year in jail.

-There is a 10-year statute of limitations for forgery cases in Texas.
+There is a 10-year statute of limitations in Texas for forgery cases.

 If you or a loved one is facing a forgery charge, it’s important to have an experienced Fort Worth forgery lawyer by your side.
 We can help.
 Contact us today at 817-203-2220 for a complimentary strategy session.